 - Fresh Garlic + Ginger

-- Dried Spices: Coriander, turmeric, cumin and cayenne (can omit for less heat).
+- Dried Spices – Coriander, turmeric (or try one of these turmeric substitutes), cumin and cayenne (can omit for less heat).

 While this Instant Pot Dal takes just 15 minutes of cooking time, you will also need to account for the time it takes for the pressure to build and release in the Instant Pot.